 Auto theft is a cancer on modern society.
 In the old days, they hung horse thieves.
 Nowadays, car thieves serve little time behind bars, even if they are caught (which few are).
 Apparently, society does not consider auto theft a serious crime.
 It's glorified in video games and movies, and many people think it is a nonviolent crime.
 Tell that to anybody who has been carjacked.
 I say bring back the noose!

-Almost a million vehicles a year were stolen in the U.S. in 2008 (956,846 in 2008 according to the FBI).
+Almost a million vehicles a year were stolen in the U.S. back in 2008 (956,846 in 2008 according to the FBI).
 Thanks to improved anti-theft measures in new cars and keyless smart fobs, auto thefts have declined by over 30 percent to around 600,000 cars a year (2016).
 Yet few auto thefts result in an arrest.
 The cops can catch speeders and people who turn right on red without coming to a complete stop, but they don't have much luck catching car thieves.

 There is hope.
 Today's anti-theft systems with coded smart keys and keyless push start fobs make it very difficult if not impossible to hot wire a car.
 So car thieves simply look for older vehicles that do not have as sophisticated anti-theft systems.
 Or, they look for vehicles where the owner has left the keys in the car.
 Or, they stick a gun in your face and carjack you at a stop light or filling station.
 Or, they cruise around in a tow truck with their shopping list and simply snatch your vehicle right out of your driveway or a parking lot often in broad daylight.
 The bad guys always seem to be a step ahead.